ashrafezz817/Migration-Samples/03_Medium/README.md

 ### Database Packages

-No direct Oracle database package dependencies were identified in the Form.
+No direct Oracle database package dependencies in the Form.

 ### Database Functions / Procedures